Frequently Asked Questions

 What's IncluCity Calgary?

 IncluCity Calgary provides opportunities for diverse and often under-represented residents to weigh in on the products, processes and services that impact them.
-IncluCity Calgary reconsiders the design process with the notion that if it doesn’t work for someone, it doesn’t work for everyone.
-You can read about our services in the information packet provided or on our website (www.inclucitycalgary.ca).
+IncluCity Calgary believes that if a design doesn’t work for someone, it doesn’t work for everyone.
+You can learn about our services in the information packet provided or on our website (www.inclucitycalgary.ca).

 What is Usability Testing?

-Usability testing is a research method that helps uncover problems and opportunities in a product.
-You’ll be on a video call or in a room with a test facilitator, who will ask you to complete tasks with a product (app, webpage, or form) while observing your behaviour and recording any feedback.
-The client organization will then use all the data and findings from the testing sessions to consider and implement changes to help improve the product.
+Usability testing is a research method that helps uncover problems and opportunities in a product so that it is more user-friendly.
+Testers, also called test participants, will be on a video call or in a room with a test facilitator who will ask you to complete a series of tasks with a product (app, webpage, or form) while an observer takes notes and records the tester's feedback.
+The client organization will then use all the data and findings from the testing sessions to consider and implement changes to help improve the product or service.

 Who’s eligible to sign up as a tester?